tweag/cybersourcery/README.md

   Since the POST is from Cybersource, there is no reason to check for a Rails authenticity token.

-  The `CybersourceParamsNormalizer` copies and adds param names that start with "req_", and removes "req_" from them, so they have consistent naming, which simplifies internal handling.
+  The `CybersourceParamsNormalizer` copies and adds param names that start with "req_", and removes "req_" from them, so they have consistent naming across contexts, which simplifies internal handling.

 2. A minimal method for handling the response would look like this: